DeSantis' step toward victory on 'Alligator Alcatraz' sets up a funding dilemma for Florida

 When asked Tuesday about whether the appellate panel's decision would impact the state's application for federal funding, the governor's office didn't provide a direct answer.
 Instead, press secretary Molly Best sent video clips of DeSantis talking about “Alligator Alcatraz” on social media and in an interview with FOX host Sean Hannity.
 DeSantis didn't discuss funding in either clip.

+An Associated Press analysis of publicly available state spending data showed that as of late August Florida had signed at least $405 million in vendor contracts to build and operate the facility, which officials initially estimated would cost $450 million a year to run.

+As of July, the single largest state contract related to the facility was a $78.5 million deal with Critical Response Strategies, a Jacksonville-based consulting firm.
+The responsibilities covered included hiring a warden, camp managers, corrections officers and IT workers.

 DeSantis’ administration in late June raced to build the facility on an isolated airstrip surrounded by wetlands to aid President Donald Trump’s efforts to deport people living in the U.S. illegally.
 Trump toured the facility in July and suggested it could be a model for future lockups around the nation as his administration pushes to expand the infrastructure needed to increase deportations.
+The center has been plagued by reports of unsanitary conditions and detainees being cut off from the legal system.
 Other states have since announced plans to open their own immigration detention centers.

 The environmental lawsuit is one of three federal lawsuits challenging operations at the detention center in the Everglades.
 A second Florida immigration detention center opened last week at a closed prison in north Florida.